 - Ensure consistency.
 Set up several practice sessions with friends, family, and other dog owners.
 Have them approach your dog and turn around if your dog jumps and reward your dog with a treat if he or she sits nicely or engages in some alternate, more acceptable behaviors (like shaking, hand-targeting or training your dog to lie on a mat).

-- When your dog is not in training, keep him behind a baby gate so that his excited jumping behavior cannot be rehearsed.
+- Practice having your dog sit when behind a baby gate so that his excited jumping on people behavior cannot be rehearsed.